 Light, fluffy and creamy Cottage Cheese Jello Salad is a Midwestern classic fluff salad!
 A mixture of cottage cheese, strawberry Jell-O, crushed pineapple and Cool Whip makes this a favorite for potlucks, backyard BBQs, reunions and holidays!

 - This salad has strawberry jello combined with crushed pineapple for a sweet and fruity flavor.
-You can switch the jello, too, and make lots of different flavors.
+You can switch up the jello too and make lots of different flavors.

 - I love to make this because you can make it several hours ahead of when you want to serve it.
-Just keep it in the refrigerator.
+Just keep it in the refrigerator until needed!

 - Jell-O – You can use any flavor!
 We love strawberry but you might also like to try orange jello, raspberry jello, or lime jello.

-- Crushed pineapple – Be sure to drain it really well so it doesn’t water down your salad.
+- Crushed pineapple – Be sure to drain it really well so that the juice doesn’t water down your salad.

 - Cottage cheese – Feel free to use regular, low fat, or non fat cottage cheese.